chameleonhead/stratrack/libs/mql-interpreter/README.md

 # MQL Interpreter

-This package provides a basic framework for executing MQL4/5 code within Node.js.
+This package is a TypeScript-based framework for executing MQL4/5 code within Node.js.
+It ships with a lexer, parser, semantic checker, runtime and a growing set of built-in function stubs.
-It currently includes a simple lexer and parser.
-The parser recognizes enumerations, class and struct declarations with single inheritance.
-Class fields declared as `<type> <name>;` are captured, including simple dynamic array declarations like `int values[];`.
-These fields are stored in the runtime with their array dimensions.
-Top-level functions are also parsed.
-Their return type, name and parameter list (including any default values) are recorded in the runtime for inspection.
-A single name may have multiple declarations with different parameter lists, mirroring MQL's function overloading rules.
-The runtime stores every overload so `callFunction()` can choose the one matching the argument count.
-The parser also captures class methods, including constructors, destructors and operator overloads like `operator+`.
-Only the method signatures are stored; method bodies are ignored during execution.
+The parser understands enumerations along with class and struct declarations using single inheritance.
+Fields defined as `<type> <name>;` are recorded, including dynamic array declarations like `int values[];` with their dimensions.
-Fields and methods may be marked `static`, and methods may be marked `virtual`.
-Pure virtual methods using `=0` are recognized, and classes may be prefixed with `abstract`.
-These attributes are captured and appear in the runtime so you can inspect class layouts.
+Top-level functions are parsed with their return type, parameter list and default values, and multiple overloads may coexist under the same name.
+Class methods, constructors, destructors and operator overloads such as `operator+` are recognized.
+Members may be marked `static` or `virtual`, pure virtual methods (`=0`) are supported and classes can be prefixed with `abstract`.
-Template classes and functions are also recognized when preceded by `template<typename T>` or `template<class U>` declarations.
-The list of template parameter names is stored alongside the class or function.
-A parameter can be prefixed with `&` to indicate it is passed by reference.
-Arrays are always treated as references.
-The runtime stores this information for each parameter.
-A reference argument must be an object, e.g. `{value: 10}`.
-Builtins like `StringTrimLeft` will mutate the passed object.
-A `void` type is recognized as a keyword for functions but cannot be used as a class field type.
-The library exposes individual building blocks so hosts can control parsing, semantic analysis and execution:
+Template classes and functions introduced by `template<typename T>` or `template<class U>` are also handled.
+Parameters prefixed with `&` are treated as references while arrays are always passed by reference; reference arguments must be objects (e.g. `{value: 10}`) so builtins like `StringTrimLeft` can mutate them.
+A `void` type is recognized for functions but cannot be used as a class field type.
+Only method signatures are stored; method bodies are ignored during execution, but the runtime captures all declarations so class layouts can be inspected.

+## Usage

 ```ts
 import { Parser } from "mql-interpreter/parser/parser";